icpc/ccs-specs/Contest_API.md

 #### Semantics

   - Awards are not final until the contest is.
-  - An award may be created at any time, althought it is recommended that a system creates the awards it intends to award before the contest starts.
+  - An award may be created at any time, although it is recommended that a system creates the awards it intends to award before the contest starts.
-  - If an award has a non-null `tesm_ids`, then it must be kept up to date during the contest.
+  - If an award has a non-null `team_ids`, then it must be kept up to date during the contest.
 E.g. if "winner" will not be updated with the current leader during the contest, it must be null until the award **is** updated.
   - If an award is present during the contest this means that if the contest would end immediately and then become final, that award